 - Workplace Accidents and Injuries: Workers' compensation covers a wide range of work-related injuries and illnesses, whether related to a single event or repeated exposure.

-- Serious and Willful Misconduct: If it is proven that an employer has caused injury to a worker through its serious and willful misconduct, the injured worker can recover money damages and increased workers’ comp benefits.
-These claims are often extremely difficult to prove and require expert legal assistance.
+- Serious and Willful Misconduct: If it is proven that an employer has caused injury to a worker through its serious and willful misconduct, the injured worker can recover money damages and increased workers' comp benefits.
+These claims are often extremely difficult to prove and require experienced legal assistance.

 - Workers' Compensation Discrimination/Retaliation/132a Petitions: An employer is prohibited from unlawfully discriminating against or discharging an injured employee solely on the basis that they have filed workers' comp claims or have expressed an intent to do so.
 For these violations, employers face stiff penalties including statutory fines, back wages and benefits, and reinstatement.
 Similar to serious and willful misconduct claims, these cases are also very hard to prove without the help of highly-qualified and experienced workers' compensation lawyers.

 - Workers' Compensation FAQs: To simplify your understanding of workers' comp benefits and the claims process, we have compiled a list of frequently asked questions for your reference.